Arminmow/weather-dashboard-nadin-soft/README.md

 Knowing your tools and using the right one for the scale and needs of your app is key.
 In this case, Redux would be more of a burden than a help.

+---
+### About the API

+This app uses the WeatherAPI service to fetch location data, current weather, and forecasts.
+One important note: WeatherAPI doesn’t support searching locations in Persian, so even if the app is in Farsi, users can only search locations using English characters.

+Also, since the API is free, the forecast length might vary — some locations may not have a full 14-day forecast available, and you might see fewer days of data depending on the location.

+### Average Monthly Temperature Calculation

+Since WeatherAPI don’t give us historical data, I’m pulling daily temps from `archive-api.open-meteo.com` for the past year.
+Then, I crunch those numbers to get average temps for each month.

+Here’s how it goes down:

+- Grab daily temps with their dates.
+- Turn those dates into month names like "Jan", "Feb", etc.
+- Group all temps by their month.
+- Calculate the average for each month by adding up temps and dividing by the count.
+- Round the averages to one decimal to keep it clean.

+This way, even without WeatherAPI history, we still get solid monthly averages that make sense.